 The term “cracking” when referring to neck cracking is the popping sound that occurs when quick motions loosen the joint and ligaments in the neck.
+Some chiropractors may crack the neck as a treatment for pain.

 Any joint can be “cracked,” and it is common for people to also crack their knuckles, lower back, hips, ankles, and toes.